Is There a Dimmer Outlook Ahead for Boston Scientific Corporation (BSX)?

-Boston Scientific Corporation (NYSE:BSX) went down by -1.05% from its latest closing price compared to the recent 1-year high of $47.95.
-The company’s stock price has collected 0.99% of gains in the last five trading sessions.
+Boston Scientific Corporation (NYSE:BSX) went up by 0.50% from its latest closing price compared to the recent 1-year high of $47.95.
+The company’s stock price has collected -1.46% of loss in the last five trading sessions.
 The Wall Street Journal reported on 08/08/22 that Boston Scientific Investigates Whistleblower Report in Vietnam

 Is It Worth Investing in Boston Scientific Corporation (NYSE :BSX) Right Now?